electricsquare/raymarching-workshop/readme.md

 }
 ```

 In this way we can compactly combine many shapes.
-Once this is understood the ```opU()``` function should be used, which stands for 'operation union'.
+Once this is understood, the `opU()` function should be used, which stands for 'operation union'.

 This is only scratching the surface of what is possible.
-We can get smooth blends using a fancy soft min function - try using ```opBlend()```.
+We can get smooth blends using a fancy soft min function - try using the provided `opBlend()`.
 There are many other interesting techniques that can be applied, the interested reader is referred to this extended introduction to building scenes with SDFs: https://www.youtube.com/watch?v=s8nFqwOho-s

+## 1. Transition to 3D
+Hopefully you've gained a basic understanding of how distance fields can be used to represent scene data, and how we'll use raymarching to find intersection points with the scene.
+We're now going to start working in three dimensions, where the real magic happens.

+We reccommend saving your current shader and starting a new one so that you can refer back to your 2D visualization later.
+Most of the helpers can copied into your new shader and made to work in 3D by swapping the `vec2`s with `vec3`s.

-## 1. Ray marching loop
+### 1.a.
+Ray marching loop
+Rather than visualize the SDF like we did in 2D, we're going to jump right in to rendering the scene.
 Here's the basic idea of how we'll implement ray marching (in pseudo code):

 ```
 Main